Wine, Wagner & Olympians

 From France to Ireland, this chapter reminded me that some places aren’t defined by just one thing, they’re a blend.
 A mix of flavors, beliefs, stories, and sounds that have shaped the world far beyond their borders.

-And maybe that’s the unexpected travel lesson tucked inside these six nations; The most unexpected places aren’t the ones that feel familiar, they’re the ones that stretch you.
+And maybe that’s the unexpected travel lesson tucked inside these six nations.
+The most unexpected places aren’t the ones that feel familiar, they’re the ones that stretch you.
 The ones that ask you to taste something new, listen to something different, stand somewhere older than your entire ancestry, or let a landscape reframe the way you see yourself.

 As the Around the World journey continues, I hope “Wine, Wagner, & Olympics,” leaves you a little more curious, a little more open, and a little more willing to let culture move you, not just entertain you.

-Your turn: Have you visited any of these countries, or is there one you dream of experiencing someday?
 Read “Wine, Wagner, & Olympics” now and keep traveling with me, one culture, one story, one spark at a time.

 As a signature of my blog, I’d like to end this post with a suggestion to “Pass on kindness.”
 There’s no time like the present to Inspire Those Who Inspire You.
 Acts of kindness, no matter how big or small, can have a direct, positive impact on someone else.
 Go out there today and change someone’s life for the better!